po5/memo/README.md

 This script comes with a simple menu, which gets automatically enhanced for users of [uosc](https://github.com/tomasklaen/uosc).

 ## Custom keybinds
-Two keybinds are provided for use in `input.conf`.
+Three keybinds are provided for use in `input.conf`.
 Example usage: `h script-binding memo-history`

 `memo-history`